api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 feeds.

-An Airnode is owned by an API provider and is used to call API provider endpoints to fetch and sign data.
-Airnode interfaces with these operations and gathers its signed data at the request of Airseeker.
-Airseeker uses the signed data to determine if the deviation of a dAPI value (e.g., plus or minus 0.25%, 0.5%, 1%) warrants an on-chain update of its beacon(s).
+An Airnode is owned by an API provider and is used to call API provider endpoints to fetch and sign data at the request of Airseeker.
+Airseeker uses the signed data to determine if the deviation of a beacon value warrants an on-chain update of the beacon.

 <img src="../assets/images/beacons-airnode.png">

-In the diagram above, companies XYZ and ABC both provide ZIL/USD values, A and B, respectively, that are aggregated to determine the dAPI ZIL/USD value.
+In the diagram above, companies XYZ and ABC both provide ZIL/USD beacon values, A and B, respectively, that are aggregated to determine the dAPI ZIL/USD value.
 Airseeker regularly checks the deviation of ZIL/USD using the sign data from these Airnodes.
 Airseeker will update the corresponding beacons behind ZIL/USD when deviation is detected.